kingdavidnerd/project1/README.md

 3. **Confidence Adjustment**: The program asks for the user's confidence in their answers, and applies a random adjustment to the final probability to simulate uncertainty.
 4. **Final Output**: The program outputs the likelihood of the user being human or a robot.

-## Running the Program

-To run the program, follow these steps:

-1. Compile the Java file:

-    ```bash
-    javac projects1.java
-    ```

-2. Run the compiled program:

-    ```bash
-    java projects1
-    ```

-The program will then guide you through answering the questions and provide you with the results at the end.

-## Example Interaction